• Skip to primary navigation

 best beginner drum set

-Tips and Tricks
+Tips And Tricks

-When purchasing a new drum set, especially if you are a novice around drums or musical instruments in general, there are few things to note:
+When purchasing a new drum set, especially if you are a novice around drums or musical instruments in general, there are a few things to note:

-• Tuning is essential: If not correctly tuned, you may assume your drum set is the most inferior quality ever to be sold in the market.
+• Tuning is essential – If not correctly tuned, you may assume your drum set is the most inferior quality ever sold on the market.
 Tuning your drums right can be the difference between pleasant sounds and noise.
-You can improve your tuning skills by checking out videos on Youtube.
+You can improve your tuning skills by checking out videos on YouTube.
 If, however, your drums do not sound right despite your tuning abilities, find out if you need new drum heads.

 Drum Heads

-And speaking of heads: start with the ones that come with any of the drum kits above.
+And speaking of heads: Start with the ones that come with any of the drum kits above.
 With the right tuning, you can greatly improve their sound.
+When it’s time to buy new heads, which is about every six months, start with this guide of mine.

 Stuff You Should Ignore

-These things do make differences in sound, but none of them are huge and none of them matter much to drum beginners.
+These things do make differences in sound, but none of them are huge, and none of them matter much to drum beginners.
 At worst, they will confuse you or cost you money.

 Take care of your tuning first and ignore the rest for now.